 Pro Tip: If you have an HR or payroll software with an employee portal, you can have your employees fill out the information through the portal.
 However, make sure that as the employer you have full access to this information, as some services will store sensitive information such as bank account numbers and Social Security numbers masked (ex. **** *** **038).

 4. Determine Pay Cycle

-- Determine your own financial schedule: Your funds must be liquid and available to transfer into your business account before paychecks can be distributed, so be sure your schedule works with anticipated cash flow.
+- Determine your own financial schedule: Funds must be available to transfer into your business account before paychecks can be distributed, so be sure your schedule works with anticipated cash flow.

 - Set deadlines with employees for submitting hours or time cards: Give yourself enough time to review the data and submit the processed payroll for direct deposit.

 - Inform employees of the paydays: Generally, funds are available by 9 a.m. local time at the receiving depository institution, but it’s not set in stone; employees should expect funds by midnight of payday.

 Your first pay run can take longer than usual, so allow extra time for set up to complete.
 It’s a good idea to run a test pay run of only a penny or other token amount.